nealrs/ns.com/advice/_posts/2019-01-17-Don't-Misrepresent-Yourself.md

 title: "Don't Misrepresent Yourself"
 date: 2019-01-17 10:00:00
 img: https://i.imgur.com/sQWcBVb.gif
-description: "If you claim to be an expert at something, you'd better be able to back it up."
+description: "If you claim to be an expert at something, you'd better be able to back it up"
 categories: [job hunting]
 ---